This Nighttime Routine Checklist Will Change Your Life

 When you block out the time for a specific task, do the task that you said you were going to do at the time you said you were going to do it!

-Are there people out there that don’t brush their teeth and floss every single night?
+Are there people out there who don’t brush their teeth and floss every single night?

 Gross.

-I cannot remember the last time I haven’t had a shower before bed, unless traveling.
+I cannot remember the last time I didn’t take a shower before bed unless I was traveling.
 It is so ingrained in my nature.
 I just sleep better.
 And it might actually help us fall asleep faster and have a deeper sleep.
 Which, if you don’t know by now, is pretty important.

 This is the real “cool down” step.
 If you can do just one, out of all the other steps, do this one — you will feel and sleep better.